Health and Safety

 Some items you may want to consider bringing:

-Rancho Mastatal maintains an extensive medical supply inventory and generally has Wilderness Responder Certficate holders on site.
+Rancho Mastatal maintains an extensive medical supply inventory and generally has Wilderness Responder Certificate holders on site.
 That said, we are not a clinic, hospital or doctors.
 Our training is important but not extensive.
-We are not medical professionals but do have a great deal of experience dealing with medical emergenies and other health issues.
-We have two vehicles that are available for use during emergenies.
+We are not medical professionals but do have a great deal of experience dealing with medical emergencies and other health issues.
+We have two vehicles that are available for use during emergencies.

 Our accumulated experience in Latin America will help to minimize the chances of any serious illness or injuries occurring during your stay in Mastatal, yet it is important to understand that there are certain inherent risks when traveling overseas and undeniable risks associated with travel in Latin America and the Tropics.